Associate Professor Monica Thielking

 - ORCID profile

-Dr Monica Thielking is a senior lecturer at Swinburne University.
-She is a registered Psychologist and PsyBA approved Supervisor.
+Associate Professor Monica Thielking is a registered Psychologist and PsyBA approved Supervisor.
 She is an internationally renowned researcher in the areas of school psychology and the cross-sector impacts of childhood trauma and disadvantage on families and individuals.
-She leads pioneering industry-connected research that has national and international implications for shifting public policy and informing service delivery for vulnerable populations, with a particular research interest in school psychological service delivery, ethical school psychological practice and understanding how trauma and disadvantage impacts youth outcomes in schools and other youth settings.
+She leads pioneering industry-connected research that has national and international implications for shifting public policy and informing service delivery for vulnerable populations, with a particular research interest in youth mental health, school psychological service delivery, ethical school psychological practice and understanding how trauma, poverty and disadvantage impacts youth outcomes in schools and other youth settings.

-Monica engages extensively with education, community and professional stakeholders in a range of capacities.
+Monica engages extensively with education, community, forensic and other professional stakeholders in a range of capacities.
 She is on the Editorial Board of the Journal of Psychologists and Counsellors in Schools and the Educational and Developmental Psychologist.

 In 2015 Monica accepted the invitation to Co-Chair the American Psychological Association's Division 52 International Psychology Programming at the APA Convention in Toronto, and was Chair of the Programming Committee in Denver, Colorado in 2016.
 In 2017 she co-edited the Handbook of Australian School Psychology (Springer), which has quadrupled the discipline average in downloads in its first year of publication.